stijn-arends/nitrogen_dioxide_emission/README.md

 The configuration file, which is described below, needs to be filled in to be able to run the [notebook](NO2_emission_corona.ipynb).
 Besides that, the notebook should be run from top to bottom to make sure that no erros occur.

-> NOTE: jupyter itself has to be launched frist
+> NOTE: jupyter itself has to be launched first

 ### Configuration file